Ontology: A Theoretical Basis for Professional Coaching

 Computers

-and Charles Spinoza, Fernanado Flores and Hubert
+and Cognition and Charles Spinoza, Fernanado Flores and Hubert

 Dreyfus, Disclosing New Worlds.